chaoss/wg-dei/focus-areas/events/diversity-tickets.md

 ### Data Collection Strategies

-- Interview organizers:
-  * How were the diversity access tickets allocated?

 - Observe website for availability and pricing of diversity access tickets.
   * How many (different) diversity access tickets are available?
   * What are the criteria for qualifying for a diversity access ticket?